ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 `begin` and `end` are what is known as **syntactic sugar** for open and close parentheses.
-In the example above, all they do is group the two statements in the `else`-clause together.
+In the example above, all they do is group the two statements in the `else` clause together.
 Suppose the author had written this instead:

 <!-- $MDX skip -->